dgellisco/ReactNative-Albums/README.md

 # 'ALBUMS'

-My first React-Native app - this ios/android app allows users to browse an artist's albums, and follow a link to purchase those albums online.
+A simple React-Native app that allows users to browse an artist's albums, and follow a link to purchase the albums online.

 ## Demonstration